BernieO/calcardbackup/README.md

 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -g | --get-via-http
+       NOTE: this option is deprecated and might be removed in a future version of calcardbackup;
-       NOTE: this option is deprecated.
-It is only available to provide backwards compatibility.
+       it is only available to provide backwards compatibility.
        Get calendar/addressbooks via http request from the ownCloud/Nextcloud server.
        When using this option, a file with usernames and according cleartext passwords (see option '-u|--usersfile') is mandatory.